Grain and Equipment Storage Building

 DANGER: DO NOT PROCEED if you are squeamish about your feathered friends and their untimely deaths.

 It was quite a way up a ladder to reach each box.
-But sometime in late spring we would climb up to check out each box.
+But sometime in late spring, we would climb up to check out each box.
 You would reach in; the parents usually flew away.
 You had to be careful not that have the shit frightened out of you and fall off the ladder when they did.
 You would grab a young pigeon and take it out for a look.
-They were called “squab” and they had yellow peach fuzz like feathers, almost hairs, on them.
-The key was to get them before they were old enough to fly but not too soon as they would be too small.
+They are called “squab,” and they have yellow peach fuzz-like feathers, almost hairs, on them.
+The key was to get them before they were old enough to fly, but not too soon, as they would be too small.
 We would have them for dinner.
-To me the work to get enough to eat off of one bird was not worth the trouble.
-Some people swear the taste is out of this world but for me it was “meh.”
+To me, the work of getting enough to eat off of one bird was not worth the trouble.
+Some people swear the taste is out of this world, but for me, it was “meh.”

 But Brandy had other thoughts.
 She took off straight after this pigeon.
 The pigeon, not having eyes in the back of its head, had no idea that Brandy was chasing it.
-She caught up to the pigeon and leapt into the air and snatched the pigeon and landed on her feet.
+She caught up to the pigeon and leaped into the air, snatched the pigeon, and landed on her feet.
 She came trotting back all happy like a hunting dog, not some sissy-ass French poodle.

-One day all of the cousins were on the farm and at some point, we went into the barn and were climbing the stacks of hay bales on the second floor.
-In the front part there was a large pile of loose hay or straw or probably both.
+One day, all of the cousins were on the farm, and at some point, we went into the barn, and we climbed the stacks of hay bales on the second floor.
+In the front part, there was a large pile of loose hay or straw or probably both.
 It was at least 5 feet high.
 On the front wall there was a ladder that you could climb to get to a platform that was in front of a huge barn door that was currently closed.
 Several cousins proceeded to climb up the ladder and jump into the haystack.
-Lots of fun ensued and the barn began to fill up with the usual dust.
+Lots of fun ensued, and the barn began to fill up with the usual dust.

-Eventually, Jimmy — one of the youngest cousins — climbed up there and jumped off.
+Eventually, Jimmy—one of the youngest cousins—climbed up there and jumped off.
 And what should happen?
 He landed feet first directly on a pitchfork.
-After lots of screaming and panic we dragged him out with one of the tongs having gone perfectly through one of his feet.
+After lots of screaming and panic, we dragged him out with one of the tongs, having gone perfectly through one of his feet.
 If I recall correctly, my grandfather came running from the house and proceeded to carry him back to be patched up.
 I don’t recall who exactly pulled the pitchfork out of his foot.
-How several cousins were able to jump several times without hitting the pitchfork or none of us seeing it is a mystery.
+How several cousins were able to jump several times without hitting the pitchfork, or how none of us saw it, is a mystery.

 DANGER: DO NOT PROCEED if you are squeamish about your feathered friends and their untimely deaths.